Drunk Stoned Brilliant Dead (film): Poster(s)

+Release

+The film was shown at the 2015 Sundance Film Festival and at the 2015 Tribeca Film Festival in New York City on 16 April.
+The premiere was at the IFC Center in Greenwich Village, New York City, on the evening of September 25, 2015.

+The film was released on Blu-ray/DVD by Magnolia Home Entertainment in April 2016.

 Reception

 Ben Kenigsberg of Variety reviewed the film positively, calling it "generous and briskly entertaining" and "a real non-fiction crowdpleaser".
 He also commented that director Douglas Tirola "pulls it off with style [...] skillfully presenting a huge amount of material, including animations rendered after the style of Lampoon artwork."

 John DeFore of The Hollywood Reporter called it "a lively, very entertaining look at the Lampoon's unlikely empire".

 Paula Bernstein of Indiewire interviewed the director, Douglas Tirola, who commented, "What I liked about the Lampoon was there was no 'going too far'."